rurangiza/reader/README.md

 > [!Warning]
 > This project is still in progress, so some informations might be missing below and will be filled in time.
+Hello

 # Reader
 Reader is a web app that facilitates active reading.
 The goal is to create a space that will help you interact with your book's content via annotations, connect ideas across-books and easily review them.